Xilinx/PYNQ/docs/source/overlay_design_methodology/pynq_microblaze_subsystem.rst

 The local PYNQ MicroBlaze memory is 64KB of shared data and instruction memory.
 Instruction memory for the PYNQ MicroBlaze starts at address 0x0.

-Pynq and the application running on the PYNQ MicroBlaze can write to anywhere in the shared memory space.
+PYNQ and the application running on the PYNQ MicroBlaze can write to anywhere in the shared memory space.
 You should be careful not to write to the instruction memory unintentionally as this will corrupt the running application.